ZoDIAC: Zoneout Dropout Injection Attention Calculation: Methodology

-Note the difference between masking in RCA and the injection of the mask here in RAP, which eliminates worthless connections (setting to $0$), and leaves the remaining connections for use in RAP in PIV.
-When RCA and self-attention \cite{NIPS2017_7181} are used inside the decoder, to prevent leftward tokens to attend over the future (rightward) tokens in the target sequence, masking is performed.
-This masking includes masking out all values in the attention map (setting to $-\infty$), which are considered as least important connections, before the application of softmax.
-This is the reason behind naming RAP in PIV.
+When intensity value is used inside the decoder, Eq.(\ref{eq7}) is infused into Eq.(\ref{eq8}).
+When used inside the encoder, where there is no masking, Eq.(\ref{eq6}) is injected into Eq.(\ref{eq8}).
+The scalar activation gate could be sigmoid or tanh ($\phi=\sigma $ or $tanh$).
+Note the difference between masking in RA and the injection of the mask here in RAP, which eliminates worthless connections (setting to $0$), and leaves the remaining connections for use in RAP in IV.
+When RA and self-attention \cite{NIPS2017_7181} are used inside the decoder, to prevent leftward tokens to attend over the future (rightward) tokens in the target sequence, masking is performed.
+This masking includes masking out all values (future positions) in the attention map that the model should not attend to while training.
+This is the reason behind naming RAP in IV.